iamvetle/Blogg/PROGRESS.md

 ## Big advances

-- [ ] Make the whole URL reflect on all of the filters used - and the search done
+- [ ] Make the whole URL reflect on all of the filters used - and the search done (What?)
+  - [ ] Make it prettier?

 ## Big current problems